 The Pros And Cons Of Commercial Subleasing (+ VIDEO)

-In his video, Tim touched on some of the benefits of commercial subleasing.
-We delve a little deeper into the topic to ensure you make the most out of your next subleasing opportunity.
+In the above video, Tim touched on some of the benefits of commercial subleasing for sublessees.
+We delve a little deeper into the topic to ensure both parties understand the pros and cons of entering into a subleasing arrangement.

 What is commercial subleasing?